Principal Investigator Responsibilities

 What many PIs fail to realize (especially new PIs) is interaction/communication with the IRB does not end after the IRB protocol is approved.
-Perhaps the most important direct responsibility a PI has is to provide ongoing communication about their project to the IRB during the entire life of the study.
-Ongoing communications include, but are not limited to, amendment requests, annual continuations, reporting non-compliance, adding or deleting research personnel, etc.
+Perhaps the most important direct responsibility a PI has is to provide ongoing communication to the IRB during the entire life of the study.
+Ongoing communication includes:

 Sole Principal Investigator